-Additionally, in the event that any entity shall become the owner of 100% of the voting stock of Royal Dutch Shell, such entity may, but is not obligated to, assume the performance of Royal Dutch Shell's covenants and obligations under any or all of the indentures, either as issuer and/or as guarantor for the debt securities of Shell Finance (a "Voluntary Assumption").
+Additionally, in the event that any entity shall become the owner of 100% of the voting stock of Royal Dutch Shell, such entity may, but is not obligated to, assume the performance of Royal Dutch Shell's covenants and obligations under any or all of the indentures, either as issuer and/or as guarantor for the debt securities of Shell Finance (a "Voluntary Assumption"), provided that it complies with the covenants described under "Substitution of Shell Finance as Issuer" below as if such Person were the new obligor thereunder.
 See "Taxation - U.S. Taxation of Debt Securities - Merger and Consolidation/ Substitution of Issuer" for discussion of possible tax consequences.